 Our model is based on the wild horse's foot found in the American West.
 These horses travel many kilometres a day over some of the most rugged terrain known.
 Yet they do not suffer lameness caused by laminitis or navicular disease as their domestic cousins do.

 We support the whole horse.
 What we feed them, how they are housed, and the condition of their feet, all profoundly impact this noble animal's health.
 Our model is found in nature.
 Even our domestic horses can develop a well connected and highly conditioned hoof; if provided the proper tools.

-As trained hoof care practitioners, we do not carve into the sole of the hoof or pare down the frog.
+As trained hoof care practitioners, we do not carve into the live sole of the hoof or pare down the frog.
 A knife was only used to remove the shedding tissue.
-The concavity seen in this domestic racehorse's hoof was built naturally by the horse himself.
-A knife was never used to carve the sole to obtain this deep concavity.
+The concavity seen in this domestic horse's hoof was developed naturally by the horse himself.

 The sole is the window to the hoof.
 Barefoot hoof trimmers who understand how to read the live sole and the healing angle of the hoof will address hoof pathology noninvasively.
 This is how soundness is achieved in each horse.
 A trim that supports the dynamic balance of the whole horse is an important part of optimal health.

 Inside look at a healthy barefoot hoof.
 Notice the thickness of the sole and the well developed digital cushion